 Beginning with 1790, a federal census was conducted every decade in accordance with the constitution of the newly formed United States.
 These censuses give the name of the head of the household (other household members are named beginning in 1850) and the numbers of other residents by gender, age group and free/slave status.

-In the 1790 household of “John Baptist Wills” are recorded 2 males (aged over 16), 3 females, and 4 slaves.
+In the 1790 household of “John Baptist Wills” are recorded 2 males (aged over 16), 3 females, and 4 enslaved persons.
 Presumably, these are the head of the household, his wife (?), one son (JBW Jr.?) and the two unmarried daughters.
 The census lists his oldest son Joseph Ignatius as head of a separate household, with no other males.
 So where are the three youngest sons?
 His wife may already have died (she is absent from her mother’s will in 1794) and perhaps the smaller children are being raised by another relative.

 He lived very close to Mt.
 Carmel Monastery, where his daughter and daughter-in-law asked to be buried, and it is likely that his family often worshipped there, although they would also have been involved with at the main Jesuit parishes in Pomfret (west across Port Tobacco Creek) and St. Ignatius Church on St. Thomas Manor (6 miles south rising above the Potomac River).